GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Checkpoint

 1. Run your application locally to check for basic errors, then deploy your application.
 1. View your deployed application in your web browser.
 Try using the search bar.
-When you search, the applicable photos should appear in a similar manner as the photos page, else the text `No Search Results` should be displayed.
+When you search, the applicable photos should appear in a similar manner as the photos page, or else the text `No Search Results` should be displayed.

 Note: Examining the `labels` lists of the `ThumbnailReferences` in Datastore can help you determine whether or not the search is functioning as it is meant to.